Gov. Polis signs bill guaranteeing abortion access in Colorado

 “In Colorado, we truly respect individual rights and freedoms,” Polis said during a signing ceremony at the Governor's Mansion.
 After signing the bill, Polis, a Democrat, said, “Women's right to choose is now protected in Colorado.”

-"I couldn't be prouder," said Sen. Julie Gonzales, a Denver Democrat, after Polis signed the bill, "because in light of these attacks that we're seeing on being able to access abortion care and reproductive health care, we in Colorado are taking a stand and saying, 'No.' We trust Coloradans to make their own health care decisions.
+"I couldn't be prouder," said Senator Julie Gonzales, a Denver Democrat, after Polis signed the bill, "because in light of these attacks that we're seeing on being able to access abortion care and reproductive health care, we in Colorado are taking a stand and saying, 'No.' We trust Coloradans to make their own health care decisions.
 And that trust and respect is paramount, and to see that enshrined in law just makes me feel proud."

 Sen. Gonzales takes a selfie at the signing ceremony at the Governor's Mansion.